Pointwise ergodic theorem for locally countable quasi-pmp graphs: Cocycled graph visibility

-As before, throughout this subsection, we let $G$ be a locally countable Borel graph on a standard Borel space $X$ and let $\rho : E_G \to \R^+$ be a Borel cocycle.
-Moreover, we let $\mu$ be a $\rho$-invariant Borel probability measure on $X$.
+As before, throughout this subsection, we let $G$ be a locally countable Borel graph on a standard Borel space $X$ and let $\coc : E_G \to \R^+$ be a Borel cocycle.
+Moreover, we let $\mu$ be a $\coc$-invariant Borel probability measure on $X$.

-The goal of this subsection is to build a Borel prepartition $\PC$ with large domain whose cells all have a large $\rho$-ratio.
-This is not hard in the pmp setting, i.e. when $\rho$-ratio is just size; indeed, just taking a saturated prepartition works.
-However, when $\rho$-ratio is not just size and is moreover not monotone, such a prepartition is harder build.
+The goal of this subsection (\cref{tiling_with_large_visibility}) is to build a Borel tiling $\PC$ with a large domain whose tiles are of large \cocratio and perhaps satisfy other properties.
+This is not hard in the pmp setting, i.e. when \cocratio is just cardinality; indeed, taking a saturated tiling works.
+However, typically \cocratio is not equal to cardinality and it is not monotone (under subsets), which makes such a tiling harder to build.